Road Trip, Vienna & Budapest

 Budapest / Buda Castle

 A 3 hour drive from Vienna, is Budapest!
 This is the capital of Hungary and the most populated city in the country.
 When we arrived in Budapest I was amazed because of the capital’s charm from the many cultural influences that affected the city during its long history.
 The city is filled with people, hidden cafes and restaurants and seemed culturally diversified.
-There was so much going on in this city, your eyes will have no time to rest.
+There is so much going on in this city, your eyes will have no time to rest.
 In Budapest we visited the Buda Castle which is located on a hill, like a fortress with the view of the city across the Danube River.
 This fortress was once a palace complex of the Hungarian Kings.
 We also visited the Shoes on the Danube which is a very memorable site to visit.

 Shoes on the Danube

 Budapest is great in the fact that you can walk everywhere.
 If you have time spare, take a stroll down the streets and explore how the locals live.
 We spent a lot of our time walking around the city.
 It is filled with many shops, side street cafes and restaurants.
-We visited the Shoes on the Danube as well.
-This is a memorial to honor the Jews who were killed by fascist Arrow Cross militiamen during World War II.
+We visited the Shoes on the Danube, a memorial to honor the Jews who were killed by fascist Arrow Cross militiamen during World War II.
 This was my first time visiting a memorial like this and it was very sad to see.
-We didn’t get too have too much time in Budapest overall, just 2 days, but we did walk everywhere and I absolutely loved exploring.
+We didn’t get too have too much time in Budapest, overall, just 2 days, but we did walk everywhere and I absolutely loved exploring.
 The entire road trip was amazing and it was wonderful to explore new places and different cultures 😁.

 I hope I get to go back to Budapest one day to explore all of the other sights that we missed out on this time.
 Even though it was a short road trip I am so happy to have explored and seen something new.